The best deals on affordable tech from Apple to Samsung for everyone on your list

 - Protect expensive entertainment equipment with the Belkin USB Power Strip Surge Protector at 16% off.

-- Pick up this Roku 4K Streaming Stick for great value with 50% off.
+- Pick up this Roku 4K Streaming Stick for a great value with 50% off.

+- Give the perfect Stranger Things gift with 52% off the Chromecast with Google TV 4K Streaming Media player with Funko Pop

+- Snag a deal on this TCL 32-inch Class 3-Series HD LED Smart Android TV at 39% off.

 Best deals on speakers and headphones